esputnix/logger-app/README.md

 ```

-2. To get a logs of the error codes in the reverse chronological order for any given device ID please run the `curl` command below.
+2. To get the logs of the error codes in the reverse chronological order for any given device ID please run the `curl` command below.
 Please note that the URL ends with the deviceID.
 Replace it with another id to get different listing:
 ```
 curl https://a5lgfuj6sa.execute-api.us-east-1.amazonaws.com/Stage/JA3215H14CU015290
 ```